andrewthebold/gentle/flutter-app/README.md

 ## Notes

 - The last flutter version this codebase worked with is `0.15.17`.
-- The state management system I chose was `provider` and `ChangeNotifier`s.
+- The state management system I chose was using the `provider` package with `ChangeNotifier`s.
 - No testing code whatsoever.
-Like with other parts of Gentle, I prioritized speed.
-In beta, most bugs were inherent to Flutter rather than my code.
+I didn't prioritize it for Gentle. 🤷‍♂️